 Innovative Engineering for the Environment

 Masungi Georeserve’s Discovery Trail will take you through the karst formations and restored forest along a 4 to 5-hour trail.
 What is special about this trek is the series of unique rope courses, hanging bridges and hammock areas.
-Living up to its name as a georeserve, the trail was designed to be non-intrusive of the 50-60 million year old limestone rock formations and the forest.
+Living up to its name as a georeserve, the trail was designed to be non-intrusive of the 50-60 million year old limestone rock formations.

 Here are some of the highlights of the Discovery Trail.

 Sapot or cobweb is a network of interconnected steel wires which forms the shape of a cobweb.
-It is suspended above limestone rocks, giving hikers a viewing platform at a high vantage point without actually stepping on the landform below.
+It is suspended above limestone rocks, giving hikers a viewing platform at a high vantage point.
+Overlooking views can be enjoyed without actually stepping on the landform below.

 Those who are afraid of heights might get jittery, but rest assured that the assembly is structurally safe.
 Besides, the 360-degree view of the Sierra Madre mountain ranges and Laguna de Bay will be all worth it.